ozgurtt/tetrominoes/README.md

 ## Disclaimer

-This is one of the first projects I attempted when I decided that I wanted to become a web developper.
+This is one of the first projects I attempted as a warm-up when I decided that I wanted to become a web developer.
 (Please, be indulgent!)

 Pull requests are of course welcome.